Marketing Summarized

 • Illustrating a point should never use a tone that implies condescension.

-• Tell a story where you’re ignorant, or possibly where someone else is ignorant, but never where the lead is ignorant.
+• Tell a story where you’re ignorant, or maybe where someone else is ignorant, but never where the lead is ignorant.

 • When the customer says “no”, only give one more attempt before backing away from the matter.